-Most people supplement their Social Security benefits with income from other sources, including employer-sponsored retirement plans and personal savings.
-A large and growing number of older people either need or want to work during what are typically considered the retirement years.
-For some of those below the poverty line, public-assistance programs provide an income floor.
+Social Security benefits provide an essential foundation for retirement income.
+Most people supplement their Social Security benefits with income from other sources.
+This can include employer-sponsored retirement plans and personal savings.
+Moreover, a large and growing number of older people may work during some of their retirement years.